release-argus/Website/content/en/docs/Config/defaults.md

 defaults:
   ...
   webhook:
     delay: 0s                   # Delay before sending the webhooks when a new release is found
                                 # (only used when auto_approve is true for the service)
     max_tries: 3                # Maximum number of tries at sending each webhook
+    allow_invalid_certs: false  # Whether invalid HTTPS certs are allowed in this webhook
     desired_status_code: 201    # Status code to use indicating a success.
 Using 0 will accept any 2XX status code
     silent_fails: false         # Whether to notify the service's notifiers if max_tries fails occur
 ```